supervisely/docs/data-organization/import/import/import-wizard.md

    - Import data from your connected cloud storage services such as AWS S3, Google Cloud Storage, and Azure.
 Enjoy the convenience of accessing your data directly from the cloud.

 5. **Command Line Interface (CLI):**
    - Harness the power of the Command Line Interface (CLI) to upload your data to Supervisely right from your console.
 Streamline your workflow with efficient, command-based imports.
+Learn more about how to use CLI on Supervisely developer portal [here](https://developer.supervisely.com/getting-started/command-line-interface/sdk-cli).

-6. **Python SDK Integration:**
+6. **Python SDK:**
    - Automate and streamline processes using the Supervisely SDK.
 Seamlessly integrate data import tasks into your Python scripts for enhanced efficiency and productivity.
+Read more about how to use Supervisely SDK [here](/data-organization/import/import/import-sdk-api.md#how-to-use-the-software-development-kit-sdk).

 7. **REST API:**
    - Utilize the Supervisely REST API to interact with the platform and perform a wide range of actions programmatically.
 Enjoy the flexibility of integrating Supervisely functionalities into your applications and workflows.
+Read more about import data using REST API [here](/data-organization/import/import/import-sdk-api.md#how-to-import-through-apis).

 8. **Supervisely Agent:**
    - Import data to Supervisely directly from your agent, whether it's your local machine, a server, or any other device.
+Learn how to connect your Supervisely agent [here](/getting-started/connect-your-computer/README.md).

 9. **Team Files:**
    - Effortlessly import data from Team Files directly into your project.
 Enjoy streamlined collaboration and data sharing within your Supervisely team environment.